Howard station (CTA)

-Howard is an 'L' station in Chicago, Illinois.
+Howard is an 'L' station in Chicago, Illinois on the North Side Main Line.
 It is the northern terminus of the Red Line and the southeastern terminus of the Yellow Line; it also serves the Purple Line, for which it is the southern terminus at non-rush hour times on weekdays and all day on weekends.
 Trains on the Chicago North Shore and Milwaukee Railroad (North Shore Line) also stopped at Howard from 1926 until that line was abandoned in 1963.

 Location

 Howard station is located at 7519 North Paulina Street in Chicago, Illinois, at Paulina Street and Howard Street.
 The station is in the Rogers Park community area of Chicago, just south of the border with the city of Evanston.
 It is one of four 'L' stations in Rogers Park, the others being Jarvis, Morse, and Loyola.

 History

 The Chicago and Evanston Railroad constructed a route from Union Station in Chicago into Evanston in 1885 that became the Chicago and Evanston branch of the Chicago, Milwaukee & St. Paul Railroad (Milwaukee Road).
 In 1908, the Northwestern Elevated Railroad extended service north from Wilson station and into Evanston using the right of way of the Milwaukee Road.
 The Northwestern Elevated took over the operation of passenger services from the Milwaukee Road, rebuilt the stations along the line, and added new stations including one at Howard Avenue (now Howard Street).
 The station was rebuilt in 1921 when the line through the station was elevated onto an embankment.
 An escalator was added in 1964.